-- Gingerbread dough is easier to work with if you chill it for 1 hour before rolling it out.
+- To make sticky gingerbread dough easier to work with, chill it for at least 1 hour before rolling it out.

-- Roll out the dough on a surface that’s lightly dusted with flour or flour and confectioners’ sugar mixed.
-If the dough isn’t too sticky, you can roll it out between sheets of parchment paper.
+- Roll out the dough on a surface that's lightly dusted with flour or a mixture of flour and confectioners' sugar (aka powdered sugar).
+If the dough isn't too sticky, you can roll it out between sheets of parchment paper.

 - Keep cookie cutters from sticking to the dough by misting them very lightly with cooking spray or dipping the edges into flour.